OualiAghiles/AccordionPlugin/README.md

 ### Add link to the files
-Add the offcanvas plugin js to the html file
+Add the accordion plugin js to the html file

-Add the offcanvas plugin css to the html file

 ```html
 <!DOCTYPE html>